dassi-git/text1/README.md

-# this is tha hetder
+# this is tha heatder

 same text
+goood bay